brunomartins/Sandbox/doc/ExcelTool.md

 * You can say, ok but Revit has a reader node out of the box, yep true, but if you need other functions what do you do?
 And also if you are one of the unlucky like me you have to re-install office 360 every time windows make an update, from dynamo [forum](https://forum.dynamobim.com/t/excel-data-importexcel-operation-failed/62197/19) ![image](https://user-images.githubusercontent.com/57708659/136896633-a69c93a9-b615-4f64-93d9-5c69d170d07e.png)
 * Grasshoper hasn't a vanilla node to read an excel file, so you will end up with the same problems described above.

-Having our own library of tools allow us:
-* We can implement all the functions we need to make everyone's everyday job easier and more integrated with our workflows.
-* You don't need to install multiple libraries creating problems of usabilities across teams.
-* We maintain and improve it.

-This is why I made it, and I hope we can expand with more tools, excel tool is just a little thing!

 ## Description
 The tool is composed of 3 nodes:
 * Reader